jason89521/github-repo-search/README.md

 ### `index.tsx`

-Global style and `BrowserRouter` are added in this file, and the `App` component is rendered in this file also.
+Global styles, Redux `store` and `BrowserRouter` are added in this file, and the `App` component is rendered in this file also.

 ### `App.tsx`